NATIONAL POLICY BOARD FOR EDUCATIONAL

 Section 4.
 Reserve Funds

-The Reserve Funds shall consist of the real properties, savings, and/or long-term investments of the NPBEA Board, together with any other funds or properties received by gift, bequest and devise, and accrued income from Reserve Funds investments.
-The Reserve Funds shall be in the charge of the NPBEA Treasurer, which shall provide for the investment and safekeeping of such funds.
+The Reserve Funds shall consist of the real properties, savings, and/or long-term investments of NPBEA, together with any other funds or properties received by gift, bequest and devise, and accrued income from Reserve Funds investments.
+The Reserve Funds shall be in the charge of the NPBEA Treasurer, who shall provide for the investment and safekeeping of such funds.
 The Treasurer shall report the conditions of the funds to the NPBEA Board.
+The Treasurer shall be required to post a bond annually in an amount approximately equal to the Reserve Funds.

 Section 5.
 Grants and Donations